Entanglement Trajectory and its Boundary: General Entanglement Trajectory

 This article mainly focuses on the entanglement trajectory defined with the von Neumann entropy since it is the most widely used entropy in other research.
 However, different variants of entropy are only different functions defined on the eigenvalues of $\rho_A$.
-And their asymptotic analysis can be obtained with the same method in the section \ref{general}.
+Their asymptotic analysis can be obtained with the same method in section \ref{general}, which allows us to define boundaries of different entanglement trajectories.
 Here we provide three examples.